 In an effort to better understand demographic trends in the legal professions, the Law Society will ask lawyers and paralegals whether they self-identify as members of equality-seeking communities beginning in the 2009 Annual Reports to be filed by lawyers and paralegals under By-law 8 (formerly known as the MAR and PAR).
 The questions are voluntary and the information will be kept confidential and only used in aggregate form in accordance with human rights and privacy legislation.

 The regular collection of demographic data will support the assessment and analysis of the changing composition of the legal professions and allow the Law Society to develop programs and initiatives to further enhance the professions’ diversity.
 Awareness of the extent to which the legal professions are reflective of the broader community will also be helpful in serving the interests of the public.

 Convocation approved the inclusion of the voluntary question in these reports at its May 2009 meeting.

-The Law Society of Upper Canada regulates the provision of legal services in the interest of the public.
+The Law Society of Ontario regulates the provision of legal services in the interest of the public.
 In 1997, the Law Society adopted its Bicentennial Report and Recommendations on Equity Issues in the Legal Profession, which included a commitment to promote equality and diversity in the legal professions.
 In light of its commitment to equality and diversity, the Law Society is gathering statistics on the composition of the professions to better understand demographic trends in the professions, to develop programs and initiatives within the mandate of the Law Society and to promote equality and diversity in the professions.

 Is this the first time that the Law Society has asked lawyers and paralegals to self-identify?